Efrat-Taig/training-lora/README.md

    - Example dataset: [Modern Blurred SeaView](https://huggingface.co/datasets/Negev900/Modern_Blurred_SeaView)
    - A simple 2-minute tutorial on how to upload data to Hugging Face [here](https://www.youtube.com/watch?v=HaN6qCr_Afc&t=55s)

+### Image Resolution Requirements

+   - The optimal and required image resolution for this project is 1024x1024 pixels.
+   - Images with lower resolutions will not work properly with the current setup.
+   - Higher resolutions may consume excessive memory and are not supported at this time.

+Note: Using the recommended 1024x1024 resolution ensures the best performance and results with our current model configuration.
      >💡Note that the more detailed part of saving the data is the JSONL file, which needs to be very precise.
 You can copy this structure from [here](https://huggingface.co/datasets/Negev900/Modern_Blurred_SeaView/blob/main/metadata.jsonl).